jlaumonier/mlsurvey/doc/architecture.md

 ## Existing datasets

-1. Circles : make circles (from sklearn.datasets)
-1. Iris : Iris dataset (from sklearn.datasets)
-1. Moons : make moons (from sklearn.datasets)
-1. N Class Random : Make a n class random problem (from sklearn.datasets)
+1. N Class Random : Make a n class random problem (from sklearn.datasets) with noise calculation
+1. Any datasets in sklearn.datasets (in theory)

 # Exporting results